NNRepos/enum-spanner-rs/benchmarks/README.md

 | trimming | Whether the DAG is trimmed or not |
 | length | Optional.
 If present only the first n bytes of the input file are used |

-The possible values for trimment are currently only FullTrimming and NoTrimming.
+The possible values for trimming are currently only FullTrimming and NoTrimming.

 The output format likewise contains a set of benchmark-result objects.
 Each of these contain the processed benchmark object (for reference) and a bunch of statistics.
 The meaning of the fields are: